physionetchallenges/physionetchallenges.github.io/2021/faq/index.md

 We run your training code on Google Cloud using 8 vCPUs, 64 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
 The training code has a 72 hour time limit.

 We run each your trained model on Google Cloud using 2 vCPUs, 13 GB RAM, and an optional NVIDIA T4 Tensor Core GPU.
 Your trained model has a 24 hour time limit on the test set.

-<a name="license"></a>__For the license, can we make it open source but restrict to non-commercial use?__

-Yes, the philosophy of the Challenge is to encourage researchers to make their code free to use for research.
-We hope that companies will approach you to license the code, too!
-If you do not specify any license, then we will assume that the license is the BSD 3-Clause License.

 <a name="hold-out"></a>__Are the provided records a more accurate representation of the hold-out evaluation data that what was previously provided?__